 Post April 6-12

-Then post your story any time April 6-12 with the #JesusChangedMyLife hashtag and your church’s handle to connect viewers to a local church (i.e. #JesusChangedMyLife @RealityLA).
-As soon as they click on the handle, they will go to a page inviting them to an online Easter service where they will hear the gospel clearly preached, learn how to respond with faith, and find how to get connected with a local church.
+Then post your story any time April 6-12 with the #JesusChangedMyLife hashtag and your church’s handle to connect viewers to a local church (i.e. #JesusChangedMyLife @RealityLA) where they will be invited to an join an online Easter gathering, hear the gospel preached, learn how to respond with faith, and find how to get connected with a local church.

 Watch Nathan and Charity’s one-minute testimonies below to get a sense of what it could be like to tell your own story.